Kuree/pysv/docs/advanced/oop.rst

 .. code-block:: SystemVerilog

   function int foo_bar(input Foo foo,
                        input int num);
     return foo_bar_(foo.pysv_ptr, num);
   endfunction

-For cases where you need duck-type the Python objects, you can set the argument or type to ``DataType.Object``.
+For cases where you need to duck-type the Python objects, you can set the argument or type to ``DataType.Object``.
 With that, ``PySVObject`` type will be used in the signature, which avoids illegal downcast in SystemVerilog.